Best Hybrid Inverters 2025

 Best hybrid inverter with integrated backup power (UPS)

-The SH-RS inverters have a wide MPPT voltage operating range from 40V to 560V, while the more powerful 8 &10KW units offer an impressive 4 MPPTs, enabling greater flexibility when designing solar arrays.
+The SH-RS inverters have a wide MPPT voltage operating range from 40V to 560V, while the more powerful 8 &10KW units offer an impressive 3 or 4 MPPTs, enabling greater flexibility when designing solar arrays.
 The inverters are also equipped with advanced diagnostic tools, such as an IV curve scan, to identify faults or degradation issues in solar panels.
 A notable feature is the built-in PID recovery function, addressing potential induced degradation (PID) in panels, a feature typically only found in large-scale commercial and utility inverters.

 Sungrow Battery Options

 Sungrow’s SBR and new SBH high-voltage (HV) battery systems are the only battery compatible with the SH-RS inverters and are built using safe Lithium Ferro Phosphate (LFP) cells.
 The SBR series uses compact 3.2kWh lithium modules connected with a minimum of 3 and a maximum of 8 per stack, and up to 4 stacks can be combined to provide 100kWh of usable battery capacity.
 The peak power rating of the three modules is 6.57kW, and an impressive 17.5kW is achieved using a stack of eight modules.
 For larger systems, the new SBH series batteries have a 5kWh capacity with a much higher 3.5kW continuous output rating and a 5.0kW peak output.
-However, the minimum size is 4 modules, or 20kWh, making it less scalable at the smaller end.
-While the maximum capacity is an impressive 160kWh using 4 stacks of 8 modules in parallel.
+However, the minimum size is four modules, or 20kWh, making it less scalable at the smaller end.
+While the maximum capacity is an impressive 160kWh using four stacks of 8 modules in parallel.

 See our detailed Sungrow Inverter Review